cabforum/smime/SBR.md

 All Mailbox Addresses in the `subject` field or entries of type `dirName` of this extension SHALL be repeated as `rfc822Name` or `otherName` values of type `id-on-SmtpUTF8Mailbox` in this extension.

-`GeneralName` entries of type `dirName` MAY be included by the CA, provided that the information contained in the `Name` complies with the requirements set forth in the appropriate subsection of [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields) according to the type of Certificate.
-Additionally, information contained in the `Name` MUST be validated according to [Section 3.1](#31-naming), [Section 3.2.3](#323-authentication-of-organization-identity), and/or [Section 3.2.4](#324-authentication-of-individual-identity), as appropriate according to the type of Certificate.
+The CA MAY include `GeneralName` entries of type `dirName` provided that the information contained in the `Name` complies with the requirements set forth in the appropriate subsection of [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields) according to the type of Certificate.
+Additionally, information contained in the `Name` SHALL be validated according to [Section 3.1](#31-naming), [Section 3.2.3](#323-authentication-of-organization-identity), and/or [Section 3.2.4](#324-authentication-of-individual-identity), as appropriate for the Certificate type.

-If the generation of the Certificate is `Multipurpose` or `Legacy`, then CA MAY include `otherName` entries of any type, provided that the CA has validated the field value according to its CP/CPS.
+If the generation of the Certificate is `Multipurpose` or `Legacy`, then the CA MAY include `otherName` entries of any type, provided that the CA has validated the field value according to its CP and/or CPS.

-`GeneralName` entries that do not conform to the requirements above in this section MUST NOT be included.
+The CA SHALL NOT include `GeneralName` entries that do not conform to the requirements of this section.

 ##### 7.1.4.2.2 Subject distinguished name fields